-- Top-down parsing: rewrite the axiom into the query. - Bottom-up parsing: "unwrite" the query into the axiom. - Shift-Reduce is a bottom-up transition parser. - Some (formal) languages have non-ambiguous grammars that can be parsed deterministically. - This is not possible with natural languages. - Chart-parsing methods (e.g. CYK, Earley) are more appropriate for NL, with $O(n^3)$ time complexity.
+- Top-down parsing: rewrite the axiom into the query. - Bottom-up parsing: "unwrite" the query into the axiom. - Shift-Reduce is a bottom-up transition system. - Some (formal) languages have grammars that can be parsed deterministically. - This is not possible with intrinsically ambiguous languages, such as natural languages. - Chart-parsing methods (e.g. CYK, Earley) have O(n) worst-case time complexity, even with ambiguous grammars.